sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-display-data/sapui5-fiori-cf-display-data.md

 [ACCORDION-END]
 [ACCORDION-BEGIN [Step : ](Inspect the modifications)]

 1. As you can see in the log, there are two new files and one modified file.
-As the generator is only able to create boilerplate code, we have to make some modifications to the `uimodule/webapp/manifest.json` application descriptor.
+As the generator is only able to create boilerplate code, you have to make some modifications to the `uimodule/webapp/manifest.json` application descriptor.

     **Open** the file and replace the routing pattern of the new view with an empty string.
     ```JSON [3]